Slánský trial: Arrests and interrogation

 The trial was orchestrated (and the subsequent terror staged in Czechoslovakia) on the order of Moscow leadership by Soviet advisors, who were invited by Rudolf Slánský and Klement Gottwald, with the help of the Czechoslovak State Security personnel following the László Rajk trial in Budapest in September 1949.

 Klement Gottwald, president of Czechoslovakia and leader of the Communist Party, feared being purged and decided to sacrifice Slánský, a longtime collaborator and personal friend, who was the second-in-command of the party.
 The others were picked to convey a clear threat to different groups in the state bureaucracy.
 A couple of them (Šváb, Reicin) were brutal sadists, conveniently added for a more realistic show.

 Those put on trial confessed to all crimes (under duress or after torture) and were sentenced to punishment.
 Slánský attempted suicide while in prison.
-The people of Czechoslovakia signed petitions asking for death for the alleged traitors.
-Apropos of the conspiracy theories of The Protocols of the Elders of Zion, prosecutors claimed that a "Zionist-Imperialist" summit had taken place in Washington DC in April 1947 with President Harry S. Truman, undersecretary of state Dean Acheson, former treasury secretary Henry Morgenthau Jr., David Ben-Gurion and Moshe Sharret in attendance.
+The people of Czechoslovakia signed petitions asking for death for the alleged traitors, with 8,520 resolutions addressed to the CC KSČ and the state court arriving by December 5.
+Prosecutors claimed that a "Zionist-Imperialist" summit had taken place in Washington DC in April 1947 with President Harry S. Truman, undersecretary of state Dean Acheson, former treasury secretary Henry Morgenthau Jr., David Ben-Gurion and Moshe Sharret in attendance.
 The prosecution charged that defendants were acting in accordance with a so-called "Morgenthau Plan" (not to be confused with the contemporaneous Morgenthau Plan for German heavy industry) to commit espionage and sabotage against Czechoslovakia for the US in exchange for American support for Israel.
 Czechoslovakia was seen as especially pro-Zionist due to their armament support for Israel during the Palestine War.
 In actuality, most of the defendants were known to be ardent anti-Zionists.